Octadira/banjin-cli/README.md

 Think of it as a junior developer or sysadmin you can chat with, capable of executing commands, managing files, and integrating with external services, all while asking for your approval before taking any action.

+## ⚠️ Disclaimer

+**Banjin is currently in active development.** While we strive for stability and security, this software is provided "as is" without any warranties.
+We are not responsible for any data loss, system damage, security breaches, or other issues that may arise from using this application.

+**Key risks to consider:**
+- **Data Loss:** Backup your important files before using Banjin, especially when working with remote servers or file operations.
+- **Security:** Banjin may execute commands on your behalf.
+Always review actions before approving them.
+- **API Costs:** Using LLMs can incur costs depending on your provider.
+Monitor your usage.
+- **Experimental Features:** Some features are still evolving and may change or have bugs.
+- **No Liability:** The developers and contributors are not liable for any damages or losses incurred through the use of this software.

+Use at your own risk and always have backups of critical systems.

 ## Core Features

 -   **Remote Operations via SSH ☁️:** Securely connect to any server and instruct the AI to perform tasks, manage files, or run diagnostics directly on the remote machine.